-Next Competition = October 5, 2024
+Next Competition = Fall 2025

 Following the successful first edition in 2023, Baylor University School of Music is pleased to continue the National High School Organ Competition, which provides an opportunity for talented young organists to gain valuable performance experience and recognition.
 The next competition will be held on Saturday, October 5th, 2024, in Truett Seminary’s Powell Chapel.
 Contestants will rehearse and perform on its Létourneau Organ (III/54).